 Can Lifestyle Changes Help?

 Lifestyle changes can’t prevent BPH, but they may still be good for your prostate.
 For starters, exercise and a heart-healthy diet can help manage your weight, which is great for your prostate.
-Exercise also helps your bladder empty at a normal rate.
+Exercise can also help your bladder empty at a normal rate.

 - To control symptoms, it may help to: